Chelsea plays a key role in coordinating the campus services and progression advising support at the Kings Center at Canisius.

 In my free time I love traveling and exploring the culture of new cities.
 When cold Buffalo winters arrive I enjoy nothing more than curling up with a hot cup of tea and a good book."

-As Progression Manager, Chris works with Pathways students who have transitioned to Canisius, assisting with their progression to their dream school and program.
+As Senior Progression Advisor, Chris works with Pathways students who have transitioned to Canisius, assisting with their progression to their dream school and program.
 Chris helps students unlock all aspects of the college transfer application process, including finding the perfect college fit, understanding all admissions requirements, and coaching them through the process of writing the perfect transfer essay.

 "I had a unique undergraduate experience.
 I began studying at a private music conservatory in the Boston area as a freshman.
 After deciding that this program wasn’t for me, I changed my plans, changed my major and ultimately transferred schools three times, first to a community college near my family’s home, and then to a small state college.
 I finally found my “fit” at my fourth institution, Stony Brook University, where I earned a BA in English Literature and Criticism.
 After earning my MFA in Creative Writing with a concentration in Poetry, I served as an Assistant Professor of Humanities at an arts-focused university in the Boston area, then as an instructor at a community college in New York City.
 I also taught English language courses to students from around the world during this time, which allowed me to pursue my interest in global education and cultural exchange.